 |Fair||550 - 624||This indicates a fair Experian Credit Score.|

 |Below average||0 - 549||This indicates a below average Experian Credit Score and is likely to be considered a poor credit score by a credit provider.|

-Your credit score isn’t set in stone – it’s a living, breathing thing that can change with certain kinds of financial behaviour.
+Your credit score isn’t set in stone – it’s dynamic that can change with certain kinds of financial behaviour.
 It can go up or down over time, so it’s important to regularly check your credit report.

 Your Experian Credit Score is calculated applying a statistical algorithm that uses past events to predict future behaviour.
 Each credit bureau uses a slightly different algorithm and does not disclose in detail how this is calculated.

-There are however key attributes that are used to generate your credit score such as the type of credit provider who have made enquiries on your report, the type of product you have applied for, your repayment history, the credit limit of each of your credit products and number of credit enquiries, the number of credit enquiries and any negative events.
+There are however key attributes that are used to generate your credit score such as the type of credit provider who have made enquiries on your report, the type of product you have applied for, your repayment history, the credit limit of each of your credit products and the number of credit enquiries and any negative events.

 There are a few things that could have a negative impact on your Experian Credit Score: